Ikergune/firos/README.md

 robots.json
 -----------

-Despite of connecting to new robots you can force some connections, to do this you must add the robot name and topics with their role to this file.
-The role is the same as in whitelist (publisher to publish on it and subscriber to listen to it).
-Each topic should need also to define its type.
-Here is an example:
+It is also possible to force some robot connections.
+This is done by adding the robot name, its topics and roles to the *robots.json* file.
+The role parameter must be the same as the on in the *whitelist.json* file and each topic must also contain a *type* parameter to define its role.
+The next file is an example of this configuration:

 ``` javascript
 "robot1":{